Regulatory actions for Nov. 24, 2025

 Nov.
 24, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: BD, Ceribell, Transmural Systems, YD Bio.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Sangamo.

 Briefs